reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### @FunctionalInterface

-@FunctionalInterface is used to indicate that the interface cannot have more than one abstract method.
+**Use Case for @FunctionalInterface** - It is used to indicate that the interface cannot have more than one abstract method.
 The compiler throws an error in case there is more than one abstract method.
 Functional Interfaces were introduced in Java 8, to implement Lambda expressions and ensure that they didn't make use of more than one method.
 Even without the @FunctionalInterface annotation, the compiler will throw an error if you include more than one abstract method in the interface.
 So why do we need @FunctionalInterface if it is not mandatory?

 Let us take the example of the code below: